APAbdollahi/Poiesis4/README.md

 An interactive agent-based modeling framework for exploring algorithmic influence on opinion dynamics. https://doi.org/10.5281/zenodo.17396536

-## Paper

-You can find the paper at: https://ssrn.com/abstract=5628710

 ## Overview

 The Digital Poiesis Laboratory is a "flight simulator" for digital policy, providing a transparent and auditable environment to investigate the consequences of platform design and strategic interventions.
-This implementation accompanies the research paper "The Digital Poiesis Laboratory: An Agent-Based Model for Exploring Algorithmic Influence on Opinion Dynamics."
+This implementation accompanies the research paper "The Digital Poiesis Laboratory: An Agent-Based Model for Exploring Algorithmic Influence on Opinion Dynamics." https://ssrn.com/abstract=5628710

 ## Explore Digital Poiesis Lab Online